 WWE Royal Rumble 2022 Review: Brock Lesnar Loses WWE Championship But Wins Royal Rumble | Ronda Rousey Wins Rumble! | Bad Bunny + Shane McMahon Return!

-Bobby Lashley regains WWE Championship as Paul Heyman screws Brock Lesnar and reunites with Roman Reigns.
-But Brock Lesnar would have the last laugh in the Men’s Royal Rumble Match!
-Ronda Rousey returns and wins Women’s Royal Rumble Match!
-60 Year old Ivory even made an appearance in the Rumble.
-And how about Bad Bunny!
+BOBBY LASHLEY regains WWE CHAMPIONSHIP as PAUL HEYMAN screws BROCK LESNAR and reunites with ROMAN REIGNS.
+However, by the end of the evening, BROCK would have the last laugh.
+RONDA ROUSEY makes her return and stamps her ticket to WRESTLEMANIA 38!
+Surprise returns by DREW MCINTYRE, SHANE MCMAHON, BAD BUNNY, and even IVORY, who is looking good at 60 years old!
+A nice moment when SARAH LOGAN returned and shared a smile with her former RIOTT SQUAD partner LIV MORGAN.

-Note: During the Becky Lynch vs Doudrop match, the WrestleMania sign caught on fire 🔥 due to pyros.
-Audience from one section had to be temporarily moved due to melting plastic dropping from the sign.
-The fire was very small and quickly contained, but still noteworthy.
-DT streamed video of the fire at the beginning of this episode.
+Despite the click bait teased on YouTube, no appearances by any AEW wrestlers.
+BAYLEY, PAIGE, XIA LI, ASUKA, ELIAS were not there.
+TOMMASO CIAMPA, PETE DUNNE, LA KNIGHT nor any other NXT stars were there.
+Worst of all, VEER did not appear.
+And, we had a pyrotechnics incident where the WRESTLEMANIA SIGN caught on fire.
+DT shows video of that incident around ten minutes into the show.

-Lots of news, surprises, and Wrestlemania rumors during this WWE ROYAL RUMBLE 2022 Recap and Review hosted by Don Tony and brought to you by Blue Wire (www.bluewirepods.com).
+All this and more are discussed during this WWE ROYAL RUMBLE 2022 RECAP and REVIEW hosted by DON TONY and brought to you by BLUE WIRE (www.bluewirepods.com).
 Enjoy the show!

 ====

-WWE Royal Rumble 2022 Results 01/29/2022:
+WWE ROYAL RUMBLE 2022 RESULTS 01/29/2022:

 - SETH ROLLINS def ROMAN REIGNS (c) by DQ (Universal Championship)